Camp Northward officially moved in 2018 to our current

 Arguably the most unique space on our campus, the Treehouse Village allows campers the chance to experience a rustic atmosphere and simple pleasures such as cooking over a campfire and learning more about the woods.
 Each treehouse has eight bunks.
 There are four treehouses for a total of 32 bunks.
 There is a multipurpose space located in the middle of this platform for lessons, worship and more.

-We have three campfire areas currently on our campus: one out on the ridge, open and wide enough to witness the sunset on the hill.
+We have four campfire areas currently on our campus: one out on the ridge, open and wide enough to witness the sunset on the hill.
 We have a "main" campfire area which is special needs/wheelchair accessible located next to our playground.
+We have a campfire area down a small trail into the woods.
 Finally, we have a campfire area in the middle of Treehouse Village.
 That campfire area is used for cooking and worship.

 Rain in the forecast?
 No problem.
 Deans of regular camp sessions can also hold campfire by the fireplace in the Pavilion.